By Jim Miller

 If no autopsy is needed, you will need to call the funeral home, mortuary or crematorium to pick up the body.
 If your dad is an organ or tissue donor, contact the funeral home or the county coroner immediately.

 If funeral plans were not pre-arranged, you’ll need to make arrangements and prepare an obituary.
 If your dad was in the military or belonged to a fraternal or religious group, you should contact those organizations too, because they may have burial benefits or conduct funeral services.

 To wind down your dad’s financial affairs, you’ll need to get multiple copies of his death certificate.
 These are typically provided by the funeral home.

 According to the information given by probate lawyers from Cedar Rapids, if you’re the executor of your dad’s estate, take his will to the appropriate county or city office to have it accepted for probate.
 And open a bank account for your dad’s estate to pay bills, including taxes, funeral costs, etc.

-You also need to contact your dad’s estate attorney if he has one; tax preparer to see if estate or final income taxes should be filed; financial adviser for information on financial holdings; life insurance agent to get claim forms; his bank to locate and close accounts; and Social Security (800-772-1213) and other agencies that provided benefits to stop payments and, if applicable, ask about survivor benefits.
+You also need to contact your dad’s estate attorney from an estate planning law firm if he has one; tax preparer to see if estate or final income taxes should be filed; financial adviser for information on financial holdings; life insurance agent to get claim forms; his bank to locate and close accounts; and Social Security (800-772-1213) and other agencies that provided benefits to stop payments and, if applicable, ask about survivor benefits.
 You should also cancel his credit cards and, if relevant, stop household services like utilities, mail, etc.